-Public: The Title and Summary sections should be in plain language, without compromising accuracy.
+Public: The public title and public summary should be in plain language, without compromising accuracy.
 These will be made publicly available if the proposal is funded.

-Assessment Panel: The Background and Overall Aim sections should address an audience with a general understanding of the areas considered by a particular panel.
+Assessment Panel: The research title, research summary, and most of the research template should address an audience with a general understanding of the areas considered by a particular panel.